Trinity Fellows Program at Marquette University

 - Signed Description of Service (DOS) or Summary of Service

 For more information, CLICK HERE.

-Applicants must complete application by January 15.
-Once accepted, Fellowship finalists will be contacted by late February for interviews.
+Applicants must complete application by January 15th.
 The Trinity Fellows Advisory Board will select final candidates.

 Year Coverdell Fellows partnership started